rtCamp/Frappe-Manager/docs/commands/self.md

 Stop every bench on this host, then the global services (global-nginx-proxy, global-db).

 Nothing fm manages is left running unless you narrow the blast radius with --benches-only or --global-only.

+A bench that fails to stop does not abort the run: the remaining benches and the global services are still stopped, and fm ends by naming what is still up and exiting non-zero.

 **Usage**: